-Inevitably, these types of crashes may involve multiple vehicles, may involve multiple insurance companies (from the tractor to the trailer to insurance for other vehicles to your own insurance company).
-An experienced Michigan attorney with the skills and knowledge to navigate you through the various issues will protect your rights before you are damaged further.
+Inevitably, these types of crashes involve multiple vehicles, and involve multiple insurance companies (from the tractor to the trailer to insurance for other vehicles to your own insurance company).
+You will likely need an attorney with expertise.
+Our skills and knowledge will navigate you through the various issues and protect your rights before you are damaged further.
 Accident reconstruction experts are typically necessary, as are interviews with the police and key witnesses.
-Trucking litigation will also typically involve helping you obtain valuable first-party benefits and pursuing other available legal rights to obtain compensation and reimbursement for:
+Trucking litigation will also typically involve helping you obtain valuable insurance benefits and pursuing other available legal rights to obtain compensation and reimbursement for:

 – medical expenses